Uploading the Weekly Sermon

 Creating a Post on the Church Website

 Go to the regular FPCY website, and (if not already logged in), press the “login” button at the bottom of the screen.
 Click on “Add New” under “Posts” near the top-left part of the screen.
 (If you see “Posts” but not the sub-entries under it, such as “Add New”, click on the downward-facing triangle to the right of “Posts”.)
-You will create a post with two players in it — one that works on older browsers, and one that works on Apple devices.
-(No one player works for all devices.)

 Start by selecting the “Sermons” category on the right near the middle of the page.
 Then enter the page title in the Title area at the top.
 Please follow the format of this example for consistency: “April 24, 2011 – Chip Low – Let God Be God”.
 Substitute the correct date, the preacher’s name, and the sermon title.

 Now press the “Preview” button (upper right-hand side of the page).
 Make sure it looks right before pressing “Publish” to actually publish it to the website.
+Test both the bulletin and the sermon links to make sure they work properly.